mjkahlke/gtab/README.md

 This utility does a fair job of generating accurate playable tab for most guitar chords one would reasonably play in most forms of Western music, but it does get a few wrong.

 Some areas of improvement are:
-- generate chord fingerings further up the neck beyond the first four frets
+- generate additional chord fingerings further up the neck beyond the first four frets
 - support for alternate guitar tunings
 - look up a chord name from tab